 If a Hungarian has a car they will use it as efficiently as possible.
 For a monthly shopping trip to the big supermarket, to and from work, for school runs, carrying heavy/bulky d.i.y shop items and so on; but not to visit cinemas, taxi friends around and so on.

 NOTE: Car Insurance prices vary depending on your age, number of driving years, security and age of your vehicle and other details.
 With M.O.T you may decide to have a 'check for damages' and 'legal car parts/log book' service (a fee of around 18,000 HUF) before your official M.O.T test.
 And with the car tax, which is based on the weight of your car, its Kilowatt (weight) capacity details can be found on your M.O.T certificate and Log Book.

 Driving lessons in Szeged can be found at 3,300 HUF (£8.08) per hour (based on 30 Hours or less) and 3,500 HUF (£9.33) per hour (based on 31+ Hours).
 In Budapest driving lessons are around 4,500 HUF (£12) per hour.

-NOTE - Unllike in the UK, in Hungary there is no provisional (learner) license issued.
-Meaning, you can NOT be a provisional driver who drives a car within Hungary; even with a full driving license holder (professional) at your side (in the passenger seat).
+NOTE - Unllike in the UK, in Hungary there is no provisional (learner) licence issued.
+Meaning, you can NOT be a provisional driver who drives a car within Hungary; even with a full driving licence holder (professional) at your side (in the passenger seat).
 You must pass your theory and first aid tests first and then take driving lessons with a qualified driving instructor only whereby when you feel ready, you can take as many driving tests as you like.
 Driving at any other time as a provisional driver is illegal.

 NOTE - If you fail after the initial five driving tests you must visit Budapest for a mental ability test before you can continue with a sixth driving test and driving tests thereafter.

-NOTE - You must have had an address card for at least 6 months before you will be issued a full (professional) driving license; assuming you pass your driving test of course.
+NOTE - You must have had an address card for at least 6 months before you will be issued a full (professional) driving licence; assuming you pass your driving test of course.